Kalgoorlie-Boulder Mining Innovation Hub

 The Hub harnesses the development and deployment of new mining technology to unlock additional value.

-Focused collaboration between Researchers, METS and Miners to unlock value for Australian mining through technology development
+The hub is focussed on collaboration between Researchers, METS and Miners to deliver value for Australian mining through technology development.

 The Hub's purpose is to: